Do you have insomnia and not sure what to do about it?

 Anyway, hopefully, you’re not like me and are far more sensible when it comes to helping yourself.

-So, if you are suffering from insomnia and you want to really get it sorted, try these five videos from YouTube that have really helped me and, I think, will help you too.
+So, if you are suffering from insomnia and you want to really get it sorted, try a free guided meditation for sleep and anxiety from YouTube.
+Guided meditation videos have really helped me and, I think, will help you too.

 How to use guided meditation for insomnia